GRADUATE PROGRAM FACULTY

 Molly C. Redmond, Assistant Professor, Ph.D., University of California at Santa Barbara.

-Christine Richardson, Associate Professor.
+Christine Richardson, Professor.
 Ph.D., Columbia Univesity Medical Sciences.
 DNA recombination and repair, genome stability, chromosomal rearrangements, leukemia, ovarian cancer, ecotoxicology in mammals.

 Adam Reitzel, Associate Professor.
 Ph.D., Boston University.
 Evolution and ecology of coastal invertebrates using comparative genomics, molecular biology, population genetics, evolutionary ecology, and field studies.